2006 European heatwave: In the United Kingdom

 Like the rest of Western Europe, August 2006 saw a dramatic turnaround, being a cloudy and wet month in many parts with daytime maxima below average – although the Central England Temperature (CET) was close to the long-term average, due to the cloud keeping night minima higher than normal.
 The month was notable for its lack of heat waves, being the first August since 1993 when 30 C) was not recorded anywhere in the country.
-However, August 2008, which followed a much cooler July, was even duller and wetter.
+Met Office: UK climate: August 2006 However, August 2008, which followed a much cooler July, was even duller and wetter.
 August 2010 again followed a similar pattern.

 September 2006 was just as record-breaking as July, being the warmest on record and just as exceptionally, warmer than August had been.
 October and November, although not beating the records for the warmest set in 2001 and 1994 respectively, were also much warmer than average.

 Winter 2006/07 was exceptionally mild, the warmest since 1868/69.

 April 2007 was another record-breaker, with a CET of 11.2 C the warmest in over 300 years of temperature records and by a large margin (10.6c being previous record).
 This record was broken 4 years later in 2011 with a CET of 11.8 C. Temperatures were widely above 20 C, with over 200 hours of sunshine for much of the country.
 Parts of south-eastern Britain had no rain all month.